SBI: A Simulation-Based Test of Identifiability for Bayesian Causal Inference: Introduction

-In Section~\ref{sec:Optimization} we prove that SBI is asymptotically sound and complete, assuming certain (strong) regularity conditions are met by the structural causal model, provide PAC-like bounds in the case of finite samples, and present an algorithm that can be implemented in any differentiable generative probabilistic programming language.
-In Section~\ref{sec:Experiments}, we show that SBI is broadly applicable by presenting Bayesian variants of a suite of well-studied quasi-experimental designs such as regression discontinuity, instrumental variable, and within-subjects designs.
-We also present their semiparametric extensions using Gaussian processes, further demonstrating SBI's flexibility.
-We go on to show empirically that SBI correctly determines the identifiability of well-studied parameteric causal graphs and quasi-experimental designs, including those not covered by the do-calculus.
-Finally, we use SBI to extract quantitive insight about several Gaussian process quasi-experimental designs, which was previously unknown.
+In Section~\ref{sec:Optimization}, we prove that SBI is asymptotically sound and complete, assuming certain (strong) regularity conditions.
+In Section~\ref{sec:Experiments}, we show that SBI is broadly applicable by presenting a suite of compatible benchmarks reflecting common graph-based and quasi-experimental designs.
+We show empirically that SBI correctly determines whether average treatment effects are identifiabile for all fourteen benchmarks.
+Finally, we use SBI to extract quantitive insight about Gaussian process regression discontinuity designs.